connellw/ConnellwBlog/_drafts/drawing-boxes.md

 ![Package by component](/images/diagrams/package-by-component.png).

-I believe we should use the features given to us by our languages and frameworks to reflect the way we think about our architecture.
-Diagrams are great, but code really is its own best documentation.
+We should use the features available in our languages and frameworks to reflect the way we think about our architecture.
+Diagrams are great, but quality code really is its own best documentation.
+Both play an important role in understanding and communicating the boundaries of our systems.